Citi/pargraph/README.md

 <br />

-**Pargraph is a lightweight parallel graph computation library for Python**.
-At its core, Pargraph consists of two
+**Pargraph is a light weight parallel graph computation library for Python**.

-modules: a graph creation tool and an embedded graph scheduler.
+Pargraph consists of two modules: a graph creation tool and an embedded graph scheduler.
 You can use either or both modules in your code.

 ## Installation